BernardSapida/BERNARDSAPIDA/README.md

 <br/>

 <h2>Personal Statement:</h2>
 <p>• I am a highly motivated and competitive web developer with a passion for creating innovative and intuitive web solutions.
-With a strong background in programming languages such as HTML, CSS, JavaScript, and PHP, I have developed a range of complex and interactive websites for various clients.</p>
+With a strong background in programming, I have developed a range of complex and interactive websites for various clients.</p>
 <p>• In addition to my technical skills, I am also a quick learner and have a strong problem-solving mentality.
 I have a proven track record of delivering projects on time and within budget, and I am always eager to take on new challenges and push the limits of my abilities.</p>
 <p>• As a web developer, I understand the importance of staying up-to-date with the latest technologies and industry trends.
 I am dedicated to continuously improving my skills and expanding my knowledge in order to provide the best possible solutions to my clients.</p>
 <p>Overall, I am a driven and results-oriented web developer with a strong commitment to excellence and a desire to grow within the industry.
 I am confident that my technical abilities, creative problem-solving skills, and passion for web development make me an asset to any team.</p>